Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Related Work

-\textbf{Data shifts in EEG data:} Several previous studies have analyzed the performance of EEG ML models using datasets from multiple institutions \cite{varatharajah2022quantitative, thangavel2021time, nejedly2019deep}.
+\textbf{Data shifts in EEG data:} Several previous studies have analyzed the performance of EEG-ML models using datasets from multiple institutions \cite{varatharajah2022quantitative, thangavel2021time, nejedly2019deep}.
 Apart from reporting differences in model performance, these studies did not investigate approaches to identify failure modes prior to deployment, model data shifts, or generate insights for future studies.
 Some studies have developed data augmentations for EEG signals to improve the diversity of training data and have demonstrated some success in achieving better task performance \cite{mohsenvand2020contrastive, lashgari2020data, wang2018data}.
 While augmentations such as amplitude scaling, time shift, DC shift, and band-stop filtering are useful to increase training data diversity \cite{mohsenvand2020contrastive}, they do not meet the complexity of real-world EEG signal variability observed in deployment settings.
+Specifically, real-world EEG variability may arise due to diverse physiological states during acquisition, recording conditions and protocols, and internals of the EEG hardware used.
 Hence, in this paper, we focus on developing domain-guided data shifts observable in deployment settings as opposed to simpler training time data augmentations.

 \textbf{EEG feature encoders:} A variety of EEG feature encoders have been proposed including, fully-supervised deep encoders \cite{schirrmeister2017deep, roy2018deep, alhussein2019eeg}, self-supervised encoders \cite{wagh2021domain, mohsenvand2020contrastive, banville2021uncovering}, and traditional domain-derived feature encoders using power spectral features \cite{wagh2020eeg, varatharajah2017eeg}.
 While the generalization capabilities of the majority of these encoders are unclear, an encoder derived based on self-supervised learning has shown promising trends in generalization when specific domain-derived self-supervision tasks were utilized \cite{wagh2021domain}.
 However, a comprehensive robustness evaluation of the different types of EEG feature encoders under realistic EEG data shifts is currently lacking.